A Causal Framework for Non-Linear Quantum Mechanics: Constraints

 \section{Constraints}

 In this section, we discuss current experimental limits on these non-linearities.
 Owing to the cosmological sensitivity of non-linear quantum mechanics (see Section \ref{subsec:cosmo}), limits can only be placed within the context of a given cosmological scenario.
-We discuss constraints on three non-linear couplings $\epsilon_{\gamma}, \epsilon_{S}$ and $\epsilon_{G}$ corresponding to electromagnetism, the strong interactions and gravitation that can be placed on this scenario in a classical universe where there is considerable overlap between the macroscopic observed world and the total wave-function of the universe.
-Even in this case, our analysis indicates that that bounds on these scenarios are rather weak but that they can be considerably improved with dedicated experiments.
+We discuss constraints on three the non-linear couplings $\epsilon_{\gamma}$ and $\epsilon_{G}$ associated with non-linearities in electromagnetism and gravity respectively, which includes expectation values of their mediators and their sources.\footnote{Though we have not explicitly developed the theory, we could in principle explore bounds on $\epsilon_{S}$, non-linearity in the strong interactions.
+For reasons discussed below, a naive reading of the expected effects of this coupling suggests no non-trivial bounds can be placed on this parameter.} Many of the bounds we estimate can only be placed on this non-linear scenario in a classical universe where there is considerable overlap between the macroscopic observed world and the total wave-function of the universe.
+Even in this case, our analysis indicates that the bounds on these scenarios are rather weak but that they can be considerably improved with dedicated experiments.

 Following this, we discuss constraints on the quantum scenario where our observed world has a tiny overlap with the total wave-function of the universe.
 That is, we take the quantum state of the universe to be of the form $|\Psi\rangle = \frac{1}{\sqrt{N}} |U\rangle + \sqrt{1 - \frac{1}{N}}|R\rangle$ where $|U\rangle$ is our world and $|R\rangle$ represents vastly different worlds.
 We discuss two kinds of phenomena in this case.
 First, we consider expectation values sourced from our world.
 These expectation values are suppressed by $\frac{1}{N}$ and thus the quantity that affects non-linear evolution is the combination $\epsilon/N$.
 These vanish in the limit $N\rightarrow \infty$.
 Second, we consider the effects of the expectation value of the entire quantum state on physical processes in our universe.
 These are direct limits on $\epsilon$ but they are dependent on the state of the overall superposition.
 We focus on limits that exist even when $N \rightarrow \infty$ in this case {\it i.e.} limits that are resistant to quantum dilution.